alvr-org/ALVR/wiki/How-ALVR-works.md

 TODO: Add screenshots

 * Sidebar: is used to select the tab for the main content page.
-* Connections tab: used to trust clients or add them manually specifying the IP
+* Devices tab: used to trust clients or add them manually specifying the IP
 * Statistics tab: shows graphs for latency and FPS and a summary page
 * Settings tab: settings page split between `Presets` and `All Settings`. `All Settings` are procedurally generated from a schema. `Presets` are controls that modify other settings.
 * Installation tab: utilities for installation: setting firewall rules, registering the driver, launching the setup wizard.